-PR ITEM IDENTIFICATION NATURE of PROBLEM D Α Ι COMMENTS STATUS 3 2B FTA to approve MWAA management plans MWAA submitted the PMP, QPP, SSMP, RCMP, Permit Management Plan and RAMP.
-Y N Ν MWAA submitted the Final PMP Version 2.0 on February 9, 2015 that was approved with comments by the FTA on July 8, 2015.
-MWAA submitted the revised PMP reflecting organizational changes on December 4, 2015 and PMOC provided comments to FTA on January 14, 2016.
+PR ITEM IDENTIFICATION NATURE of PROBLEM D Α Ι COMMENTS STATUS 3 2B FTA to approve MWAA submitted the Y N N MWAA submitted the Final PMP Version 2.0 on R MWAA management PMP, QPP, SSMP, February 9, 2015 that was approved with comments by plans RCMP, Permit the FTA on July 8, 2015.
+MWAA submitted the Management Plan and revised PMP reflecting organizational changes on RAMP.
+December 4, 2015 and PMOC provided comments to FTA on January 14, 2016.
 FTA provided comments to MWAA on February 19, 2016 requesting that they be included in a revised PMP.
-R 2 2A MWAA to report on the updated Revenue Service Date during the monthly progress meetings.
-The Package A schedule shows a significant delay that will affect the overall Phase 2 Project schedule including the Revenue Service Date.
-Y Y Y On April 27, 2015, MWAA announced that the stormwater management and other early design changes have resulted in a thirteen month delay to the Project.
-A Draft overall Project Schedule was distributed for review by MWAA on July 7, 2015.
-An updated draft was distributed on August 8, 2016 which indicates the RSD as occurring on March 31, 2020.
-R 2 2A MWAA suggested that FTA perform Risk Assessment Workshop for the Phase 2 Project as was done for Phase 1.
-The PMOC questioned the methodology behind the scoring for Risk Register and what assumptions were made in determining the scoring for the Top Ten Risks.
-N N N MWAA submitted documentation of the July 2012 Internal Risk Workshop on December 19, 2014 which is under review.
-MWAA submitted results of their December 12, 2014 risk workshop on February 9, 2015.
-FTA, PMOC and MWAA again met on October 7, 2015 to discuss the PMOC's comments dated September 29, 2015 on the latest update submitted on August 11, 2015.
-PMOC reviewed MWAA's October 20, 2015 response to the PMOC's comments and found it acceptable.
-FTA will not perform a Risk Workshop.
-This item is closed. С
+2 2A MWAA to report on The Package A schedule Y Y Y On April 27, 2015, MWAA announced that the С the updated Revenue shows a significant delay stormwater management and other early design Service Date during that will affect the overall changes have resulted in a thirteen month delay to the the monthly progress Phase 2 Project schedule Project.
+A Draft overall Project Schedule was meetings. including the Revenue distributed for review by MWAA on July 7, 2015.
+An Service Date. updated draft was distributed on August 8, 2016 which indicates the RSD as occurring on March 31, 2020.